Bye bye, boring meatballs…these Korean-Inspired Gochujang Meatballs will liven up any rice bowl or appetizer spread with bold flavor!

 - You can enjoy gochujang meatballs alone as an appetizer or party dish, or pair with rice and veggies for a meal prep friendly complete meal.

-Regardless of how you serve them, these gochujang meatballs taste even better when paired with Oi Muchim or Quick-Pickled Cucumbers & Onions!
+Regardless of how you serve them, these gochujang meatballs taste even better when paired with Spicy Korean Cucumbers (Oi Muchim) or Quick Pickled Cucumbers and Onions!

 Ingredients You’ll Need